 Step 1: Solder the 6-position DIP pins into the Pro Mini PCB as shown below.
-You can carefully bend the pins inward over the Pro Mini PCB to prevent clearance interference with other components on the assembled ProMini Air PCB.
-The angle of the bent pins should allow for the insertion of the USB connector that we discuss later.
+You can carefully bend the pins inward over the Pro Mini PCB to prevent interference from other components on the assembled ProMini Air PCB.
+The angle of the bent pins should allow for the insertion of the USB connector that we will discuss later.

 Step 2: Install the supplied the two 5-position male pin rows into the transceiver daughterboard.
 The Anaren PCB is surface-mount, so we mount it on a dual 5-position pin row interface PCB for ease of soldering and interface.
 The kit provides two female rows of 5-position pin rows that you can solder to the ProMini Air PCB that allows easy insertion/removal of the transceiver daughterboard with its corresponding dual rows of male pins.
 Or, you can directly solder the male pins to the ProMini Air PCB for a strong, but permanent mount.

 Step 3: Install the standard DIP pins and battery terminal on the ProMini Air PCB, as shown below.
-If you are using the ProMini Air as a transmitter, you can omit the battery terminal installation because the “DCC Converter” PCB will supply GND and +5V power as well as 5V logic DCC on the column of 3 pins adjacent to the 4-pin I2C display interface at the lower right of the ProMini Air PCB shown below.
+Suppose you are using the ProMini Air as a transmitter.
+In that case, you can omit the battery terminal installation because the “DCC Converter” PCB will supply GND and +5V power and 5V logic DCC on the column of 3 pins adjacent to the 4-pin I2C display interface at the lower right of the ProMini Air PCB shown below.